osxmidi/LinVst/Tested-VST-Plugins/README.md

 **ModoDrum**
 Midi Grooves are in ~/.wine/drive_c/Program Files/IK Multimedia/MODO DRUM
+Dragging grooves to Daw tracks works with LinVst drag and drop version if te Daw supports it.

 **Mercuriall Spark**
 Real Time kernels can interfere with Mercuriall Spark's thread priorities resulting in poor performance.